nonhermitian/mthree/docs/error.rst

 overhead and return an upper-bound on the expected standard deviation (variance) of the computed expectation values.

-Let us first calibrate the mitigator and get raw results:
+First we calibrate the mitigator and get raw results:

 .. jupyter-execute::